Advancing paediatric surgery through education and research

 There are 2 parts to this exam.
-Single-best first followed by EMQ’s.
+BOTH papers are SBA format now.
 The exam usually takes place in a driving test centre and so you simply use a touchscreen for the questions.
-There may be a change in the format of this part in the future so please await specific guidance which you will receive when you apply.

 I found revising for this section quite different from that for Part 1, although it is worth re-reading something like Ashcraft to revise the less obvious material.
 A lot of my revision was centred on viva practice with colleagues and Consultants.
 I would strongly recommend revising in pairs/small group so that you can learn from each other.
 A lot of trainees who do not want to pursue Urology or Oncology find that part of the exam difficult.
 I would suggest identifying your weakness early on and working on it.
 For Oncology there are plenty of MDT meetings across the country in each designated centre and so if your hospital does not do Oncology there is no reason you cannot attend an MDT at another centre.
 I also attended the GOSH FRCS Viva Revision Course (currently running annually in January).
 The course was identical to the format of the exam and gives you an opportunity to gauge your standard several weeks before the exam.